abhiwand/atk/doc/source/ad_inst_IA.rst

 the `YUM <http://en.wikipedia.org/wiki/Yellowdog_Updater,_Modified>`_ installation possible.
 The EPEL and Intel Analytics repositories must be installed on all spark master and worker nodes as well as the node that will be running the Intel Analytics rest server.
+The Intel Analytics Dependency repository and the yum-s3 package must be installed before trying to `Add Intel Analytics Private Repository`_.

 Add EPEL Repository
 -------------------